alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

     * extending submission deadlines (eg Self Assessment tax returns)
     * providing additional service features, such as application progress tracking, and text reminders of deadlines – [the use of personalised text messages for reminders has proven to be a successful behaviour change tool](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/60539/BIT_FraudErrorDebt_accessible.pdf) (PDF, 549KB); implementing this approach will require the cooperation of your department’s information assurance team, so it’s important to engage them early

-[This case study](/service-manual/communications/hmrc-case-study-5.pdf) (PDF)  from the HMRC Cross Tax Strategy explains how HMRC offered financial incentives for online filing and why they later switched to non-fiscal benefits.
+[This case study](/service-manual/assets/documents/hmrc-case-study-5.pdf) (PDF, 145KB)  from the HMRC Cross Tax Strategy explains how HMRC offered financial incentives for online filing and why they later switched to non-fiscal benefits.

 ###6.
 Overcome legislative barriers by:
 * identifying legal requirements which disrupt digital delivery and hinder digital take-up (eg data sharing restrictions, requirements for wet signatures) and develop a plan to resolve them
-* discussing these with your policy team to work out non-bureaucratic solutions In [this case study](/service-manual/communications/dvla-case-study-6.pdf) , the DVLA explain how they overcame legislative, bureaucratic and data protection barriers preventing take-up of their Electronic Vehicle Licensing Service and the lessons learnt.
+* discussing these with your policy team to work out non-bureaucratic solutions In [this case study](/service-manual/assets/documents/dvla-case-study-6.pdf) (PDF, 99KB), the DVLA explain how they overcame legislative, bureaucratic and data protection barriers preventing take-up of their Electronic Vehicle Licensing Service and the lessons learnt.

 ###7.
 Identify and minimise security risks by: